mihirchanduka/Optical-Flow-Anticheat/README.md

 # Optical Flow Anticheat
-This repository contains proof-of-concept code for detecting suspicious behavior in Counter-Strike:Global Offensive.
+This repository contains proof-of-concept code for detecting suspicious behavior in Counter-Strike:Global Offensive as part of an AP research project.
 The detection is based on a pre-trained ResNet18 model and optical flow.
 Requirements
 - Python 3
 - PyTorch